Colilodion schulzi: Distribution and habitat

 The species is only known from a single specimen found at the type locality (10°11′37″N 118°52′21″E), located between 500 m and 700 m above sea level on Mount Bloomfield in Sabang, a small village of Palawan, an island of the Philippines.
 The site on a hill top is climatologically quite dry and hot and characterised by a rocky surface.
 The holotype was collected during sifting of vegetable debris from a sparse coniferous forest.

 Systematics

-The species is described in 2016 by the coreopterologists Zi-Wei Yin, from the Shanghai Normal University, and Giulio Cuccodoro, from the Natural History Museum of Geneva, on the basis of a single specimen.
+The species is described in 2016 by the coleopterists Zi-Wei Yin, from the Shanghai Normal University, and Giulio Cuccodoro, from the Natural History Museum of Geneva, on the basis of a single specimen.
 This holotype, housed in the Swiss institution, is a female collected on December 10, 2009, by the German myrmecologist Andreas Schulz, to whom the descriptors dedicated the specific epithet, schulzi.
 Colilodion schulzi joins the seven species already described in the genus Colilodion.
 Its description is published in the Revue suisse de Zoologie, along with photographs of habitat for all of the eight species of the genus and a dichotomous identification key for them.
 The exact systematic placement of the genus remains uncertain; it is the only member of the Colilodionini tribe, sharing certain characteristics with Clavigeritae, where it was originally placed by Claude Besuchet in 1991, and others that resemble the Pselaphitae.